 C.6c.
 Value of other donated items, food, clothing, furniture, etc.: Report the value of all donated items.

 C.6d.
 Value of in-kind services received from businesses: The State CSBG Lead Agency should provide guidelines for valuing in-kind donations.
-A consistent, reasonable statewide method is required.
+A consistent, reasonable statewide method should be considered.

 C.6e.
 Payments by clients for services: Amounts entered for this item should include all resources generated by a local CSBG Eligible Entity for direct services to program participants.
 Examples are income through “sliding scale” fees charged for medical care, mental health services, or housing services where a client is responsible for a portion of their rent.

 C.6f.
 Payments by private entities for goods or services for low income clients or communities: Some CSBG Eligible Entities are paid by private entities, profit or non-profit, to provide services to those corporations.
 Most such arrangements are contractual.
 Examples are: outreach for HMO programs, transportation services, public utility contracts for customer services or weatherization, and even rental of space and equipment in the service area.
 This space is for recording the gross income from such arrangements.
 Contractual arrangements which are simply direct subcontracts or sub-grants of state, local or federal funds should continue to be reported in the federal, state or local resources, and not reported here.
-This item records funding of a type not previously enumerated or which was historically assigned to a less appropriate category because the survey offered no item to capture these contractual arrangements involving the private or charitable resources of a non-governmental CSBG Eligible Entity.

 C.6e.
 Total: Private Sector Resources Allocated (auto-calculated): This item will auto-calculate based on the information entered for all Private Sector Resources.